PUBLIC ACCESS TO TOWN BUILDINGS

 In an effort to operate as a functional government, based on New York State’s executive orders, the Town of Smithtown has taken measures to limit capacity for in-person services.
 Arrangements have been implemented to conduct business online, as well as drop off/pick up areas and secure payment options for residents and business owners who prefer to limit physical interactions.
 Additionally, cleaning crews are thoroughly sanitizing town buildings and grounds on a regular basis.

-Building Access: Town department buildings are open to the public on an appointment only basis, with guidelines and capacity restrictions.
-All visitors must wear a face covering and practice social distancing prior to entering buildings.
+Building Access: Some town department buildings are open to the public on an appointment only basis, with guidelines and capacity restrictions.
+All visitors must wear a face covering and practice social distancing prior to entering buildings if unvaccinated.
 Please CLICK HERE to refer to instructions for each building.

 COVID-19 Town Updates